 Where to Find the Timetables and the Tickets for Trains in Sardinia

-You can easily find the trains’ timetables on the Italian Railways official website or at the ticket-selling machines.
+You can easily find the trains’ timetables on the Italian Railways official website, on apps such as Omio or at the ticket-selling machines.
 They work in five different languages and are the most common way to buy tickets or just find out about the trains’ schedule: you just have to insert your city of departure and arrival and the machine will show you every option, price and available hours.

 This is one of the two main ways to buy a train ticket in Sardinia, the other being buying an electronic one through the train app – you can see it here – which also, of course, shows the full trains’ timetable.